grantjenks/python-sortedcontainers/docs/performance-runtime.rst

 Runtime Performance Comparison
 ==============================

-Because :doc:`SortedContainers<index>` is implemented in pure-Python, its performance depends directly on the Python runtime. :doc:`SortedContainers<index>` was primarily developed, tested and benchmarked on CPython 2.7, specifically build:
+Because :doc:`Sorted Containers<index>` is implemented in pure-Python, its performance depends directly on the Python runtime. :doc:`Sorted Containers<index>` was primarily developed, tested and benchmarked on CPython 2.7, specifically build:

 ::